Having home emergency cover means you can get professional help if something goes wrong in your home.

 Who needs home emergency cover?

-You only need home emergency cover if you are a homeowner.
-If you are a tenant, any emergencies in your home should be handled by your landlord.
+You only need home emergency insurance if you’re a homeowner.
+If you’re a tenant, any emergencies in your home should be handled by your landlord.

-If you are a landlord, you can get specialised landlord home emergency cover rather than a standard policy.
+If you’re a landlord, you can get specialised landlord home emergency cover rather than a standard policy.
 This means you’ll be able to get professional help if something goes wrong in your rental property.

-You should check your home insurance policy before taking out emergency cover.
-This is because some home insurers include home emergency as part of their standard cover, or let you add it as an extra.
+You should check your standard home cover policy before taking out separate home emergency cover.
+This is because some buildings and contents insurance policies include home emergency.
+Others let you add it as an extra.

 What does home emergency insurance cover?